veyon/docs/admin/cli.rst

 .. describe:: unregister

-    This command removes the service registration in the operating system so that the Veyon Service us no longer automatically started at boot time.
+    This command removes the service registration in the operating system so that the Veyon Service is no longer automatically started at boot time.

 .. describe:: start